-- decide whether a given theory possesses some equilibrium model; - decide whether a given formula is contained in at least one equilibrium model of a given theory; and - decide whether a given formula is contained in all equilibrium models of a given theory.
+- decide whether a given theory possesses some equilibrium model; - decide whether some equilibrium model of a given theory satisfies a given formula; and - decide whether all equilibrium models of a given theory satisfy a given formula.

 The corresponding tasks for logic programs are defined analogously.
 Additionally, we also provide encodings for testing the equivalence of theories or programs under different notions of equivalence.
-Besides ordinary equivalence, which, in case of equilibrium logic, tests whether two theories have the same equilibrium models, we also consider more refined ones, viz. strong equivalence (Lifschitz et al. 2001) and uniform equivalence (Eiter and Fink 2003; Pearce and Valverde 2004c).
+Besides ordinary equivalence, which, in case of equilibrium logic, tests whether two theories have the same equilibrium models, we also consider more refined ones, viz. strong equivalence (Lifschitz et al. 2001) and uniform equivalence (Eiter and Fink 2003; Pearce and Valverde 2004b).
 In detail, two theories are